List of mayors of Lucknow

 The Mayor of Lucknow is the head of Lucknow Municipal Corporation.
 The mayor is the first citizen of the city.
 The mayor plays a decorative role of representing and upholding the dignity of the city and a functional role in deliberating over the discussions in the corporation.
 The role of the mayor is largely ceremonial.

 The city is divided into 110 wards, each of them headed by a corporators who work under the mayor.
 In addition to the 110 councilors, there are Deputy Commissioners and Heads of various departments and Zonal officers.

-Sanyukta Bhatia was the mayor of Lucknow, who was elected in 2017 Lucknow Municipal Corporation election and became the first Women mayor of the city.
-Currently the corporation has no mayor and there is a administrator period in the city.
+Shushma Kharakwal is the current mayor of the city since 26 May 2023.
+She has been elected in the 2023 LMC elections and is the second consecutive female mayor of the city.